matthew-j-miller/matthew-j-miller.github.io/README.md

 ### Matt's Website

+## Homework 6

+The basis of this chapter was the concept of design by contract.
+Essentially, the goal of this method of programming is to make each component work in a way that delivers exactly what is supposed to, nothing more and nothing less.
+In order to do this successfully, the author promotes "lazy" coding.
+It is far easier to deliver on a small promise than a large one, and it is far easier for errors to occur when code is not kept small and precise.
+Another aspect of this chapter was it's focus on preventing "it can't happen" mentality.
+While everyone wants to believe the code they write is prepared for all situation that it will be used, the reality is that it will ineveitably be used in ways that the creator cannot predict.
+Therefore, it is the responsibility of the software engineer to code
+"defensively" and prepare it for as many scenarios as reasonable and possible.
+Finally, this chapter strongly suggests leaving assertions turned on.
+While they do add some overhead to code, and are primarilly used in the debugging phase, leaving them turned on makes it fars easier to identify problems, even after a product has reached production.

 ## Homework 4

 This chapter of the Pragmatic Programmer is titled "A Pragmatic Approach."
 Instead of focusing on the large overarching themes of